California Business e-file Program - Frequently Asked Questions

 Business e-file benefits include:

-- Proof of receipt - Generally within 24 to 48 hours you receive acknowledgement that FTB has accepted your client's return for further processing.
+- Proof of receipt - Generally within 24 to 48 hours you will receive an acknowledgement that FTB has accepted your client's return for further processing.

 - Accurate returns - The error rate for paper returns is approximately 10 percent, while e-file returns have an error rate of less than 1 percent.

-- Opportunity to correct errors - The e-file program checks returns for common error conditions before we process them.
+- Opportunity to correct errors - The e-file program check returns for common error conditions before we process them.
 This provides you the opportunity to correct the return and avoid a notice.